Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: TPE contributions to the elastic cross-section

-In Fig.~\ref{LO-LO1/M-results}, we present a comparison between the true LO TPE corrections $\delta^{(0)}_{\gamma\gamma}$ and the full TPE corrections arising from the (a) and (b) diagrams $\delta^{(ab)}_{\gamma\gamma}$ which also include the proton propagator ${\mathcal O}(1/M)$ NLO contributions.
-As observed in this figure the true LO and the NLO part of diagrams (a) and (b) in the electron-proton scattering case almost cancel each other.
-In contrast, for the muon-proton scattering the NLO parts of these diagrams are quite small and barely alters the LO results.
-This difference is principally attributed to the presence of the lepton mass-dependent logarithms $\propto\ln\left(-Q^2/m^2_l\right)$ arising from the $\delta^{(1/M)}I^+(p^\prime,0|1,0,1,1)$ [cf. Eq.~\eqref{eq:delta_I+1011}] and $Z^{(0)}(\Delta,i\sqrt{-Q^2}/2,m_l,E)$ [cf. Eq.~\eqref{Z0}] functions in Eq.~\eqref{delta-ab2}, leading to significant enhancement for the electronic case.
+In Fig.~\ref{LO-LO1/M-results}, we present a comparison between the true LO TPE corrections $\delta^{(0)}_{\gamma\gamma}$ and the full TPE corrections arising from the (a) and (b) diagrams $\delta^{(a+b)}_{\gamma\gamma}$ which also include the proton propagator ${\mathcal O}(1/M)$ NLO contributions.
+As observed in this figure the NLO part of diagrams (a) and (b) in the electron-proton scattering case is negative and dominates over the positive true LO part.
+In contrast, for the muon-proton scattering the NLO parts of these diagrams are quite small and barely alter the LO results.

 Next, we turn to the NLO chiral order diagrams (c) and (d), as well as (e) and (f), obtained by replacing one LO vertex with one NLO vertex, namely, \begin{widetext}

 and